Winter weather can present some real challenges for the railway – here’s how we respond

 - We attach heaters and NASA-grade insulation to points to prevent ice forming, and use a thermal-imaging helicopter to identify points heaters that aren’t working effectively.

-- Orange army teams patrol the tracks day and night to clear snow and ice from junctions and tunnels to help keep everything moving.
+- Team Orange patrol the tracks day and night to clear snow and ice from junctions and tunnels to help keep everything moving.

 How we respond to extreme weather